caitlinraymond12/caitlinraymond12.github.io/_pages/cooking.md

 <br/><img src='/images/Cooking/Tikki Masla.JPG'>

 This is one of my favorite dishes I've made.
 I made everything from scratch, including the garlic naan!
 The chicken tikki masala was suprisingly easy, just a marinate, then sear, then make the sauce from cream and spices, then add the chicken and it's ready to go!
 The garlic naan, however,  was quite the journey.
 I made the dough a few different times because I kept messing up the proportions.
 And when I finally got the dough right, making the small circles and cooking them without tearing them became the issue.
 But eventually, I got one that turned out good, and after that I had the strategy down.
-This was a really fun dish to make and tasted so amazing.
+This was a really fun dish to make and tasted amazing.

 **The naan making process**